Find Reliable Heat Pump Repair Specialists Near You

 What is a heat pump's HSPF rating?

 HSPF (Heating Seasonal Performance Factor) measures the heating efficiency of a heat pump.
 Higher HSPF values translate to higher efficiency and lower energy consumption.
 The minimum HSPF rating for new heat pumps is 8.2, and efficient models range from 8.5 to 10 or more.
-A higher HSPF is usually more cost-effective for heating, especially in colder climates.
+In colder areas, choose a unit with a higher HSPF rating to maximize cost savings.

 Are there any rebates or incentives available for heat pump installations?